eclipse/adore/documentation/technical_reference_manual/setup/getting_started.md

     > **⚠️ WARNING:**
     > Failing to update the submodules will result in build failures!

-5. Build ADORe and ADORe CLI
+5. Build ADORe and ADORe CLI:

 > **ℹ️ INFO:**
 > It is recommended doing a first build of ADORe connected to hard line